 To say that it's been a messy year is a massive understatement.
 Life has been… complicated.
 No wonder so many of us took whatever downtime we could get during the pandemic to simplify and declutter our homes, our closets, our kids' rooms—even our dinners.
+Now it's time to declutter your finances.

 There's one more area where a lot of us could stand to simplify and declutter, and that's our finances.
 While organizing and simplifying your finances may seem daunting at first, it's easier to approach once you break it down into a few simple steps.